MicroDevHub/book-store-app/payments/Readme.md

 ![alt text](../documents/assets/payments/structural-database.png)

-we need each payment's doc to have a reference to the Book model to get the necessary information from the book, which be contained in payment (title, price, version).
+we need each payment's doc to have a reference to the Order model to get the necessary information from the order, which be contained in payment (id, userId, status, price, version).

 So to be able doing this, we will use Mongoose Ref/Population Feature (Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s).
 We may populate a single document, multiple documents, a plain object, multiple plain objects, or all objects returned from a query.)

 ![alt text](../documents/assets/payments/mongoose-ref-population.png)